micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 ### Step 2: Specify cloud credential for instantiating MiCADO workers.

-MiCADO master will use the credentials against the cloud API to start/stop VM instances (MiCADO workers) to host the application and to realize scaling.
+MiCADO Control Plane will use the credentials against the cloud API to start/stop VM instances (MiCADO workers) to host the application and to realize scaling.
-Credentials here should belong to the same cloud as where MiCADO master is running.
+Credentials here should belong to the same cloud as where MiCADO Control Plane is running.
 We recommend making a copy of our predefined template and edit it.
 MiCADO expects the credential in a file, called *credentials-cloud-api.yml* before deployment.
 Please, do not modify the structure of the template!